pyx-partners/dmgd/README.md

 The [integrated github issue tracker](https://github.com/pyx-partners/dmgd/issues) is used for this project.

 When reporting security issues, responsible disclosure is encouraged.
-The Prova developers at BitGo should be directly contacted at security@bitgo.com
+The DMG developers at Pyx-Partners should be directly contacted at security@pyxpartners.com

 ## Documentation